2013 Lake Grassmere earthquake: Earthquake

 This earthquake is considered to be a doublet of a magnitude 6.5 earthquake that occurred in Cook Strait on 21 July 2013 and is thought to have occurred on part of the same complex of faults.
 It started its own aftershock sequence, with several magnitude 5 and one magnitude 6 earthquakes occurring in the first few hours after the main shock.

 Aftershocks

 The earthquake generated a significant series of aftershocks, the largest of which had a magnitude of 6.0.

 Below is a list of all aftershocks magnitudes 5.0 and above that occurred in the region between 16 August 2013 and 5 September 2013.

 Damage

 In Wellington, the earthquake caused minor damage to buildings, breaking some display windows and cracking plaster.
 Many central city office workers left work early, and with all suburban train services cancelled for urgent track inspections, bus services overloaded and traffic gridlock occurred on major roads out of the city for a couple of hours.
 The City Council ordered the deconstruction of a 30-year-old lift shaft that had been damaged in a previous earthquake in July, after recently installed emergency seismic restraints failed.
 Several surrounding buildings in the fall zone were ordered to be evacuated.
+In the Wellington Region, 2,500 homes were left without power immediately after the earthquake.
+Most homes had power restored within an hour.
+Power was restored to 7,500 properties in Wellington City, Kāpiti Coast and Wainuiomata by 5 pm.
+Phone lines were also overwhelmed.
+State Highway 1 between Blenheim and Kaikōura was closed for the night after the earthquake.
+Wellington Airport temporarily closed to check for runway damage.
+In December 2013, the Insurance Council of New Zealand (ICNZ) claimed that the insurance loss of this earthquake amounted to be NZ$16.2 million (US$13.1 million).